Kale, Quinoa and Community

 - Health-supportive cooking can accommodate plant-based, vegetarian and vegan lifestyles; individual diets; and food for healing practices.

-- Classes utilize ICE’s indoor hydroponic herb garden and vegetable farm.
+- Classes on the New York campus utilize ICE’s indoor hydroponic herb and vegetable garden.

 - Explore plant-based cuisine, grains and legumes, sea vegetables, raw foods, and even spa and retreat specialties.

 ICE has launched more than 14,000 culinary careers.
 Yours should be next!

 - Ranked No. 1 among America’s Best Culinary Schools.*

 - Campuses in New York City and Los Angeles, the nation’s culinary capitals.

 - Chef-instructors from top restaurants and food businesses.

 - 432 classroom hours covering essential cooking techniques with high-quality ingredients and digital course materials.